myaxxxxx/speech-to-text-share-adapter/README.md

 3. Other operations

-Due to the version compatibility of packages, you also need to reinstall the following packages：
+    *Note: Due to the version compatibility of packages, you also need to reinstall the following packages：*

 ```bash
 # numpy np.float error